FREE Summer reading programs and book logs for kids & teens -- earn free books & more!!

 2019 Barnes and Noble Summer Reading Program

 One of the most well known summer reading programs, kids ages 1st - 6th grades can read 8 books this summer and turn in their reading journal for a free book!
-The program officially begins May 7th & they have a nice variety of books including picture books, early readers and chapter books).
+The program officially begins May 7th & they have a nice variety of books including picture books, early readers and chapter books.

 image credit: halfpricebooks.com

 2019 Feed Your Brain at Half Price Books

-Kids 14 and under can participate in the Feed Your Brain summer reading program in June & July.
+Kids ages 14 and under can participate in the Feed Your Brain summer reading program in June & July.
 Younger kids can be read to while older kids who can read on their own will record their reading time each month.
-Download & print the reading log!

 The best part -- kids & teens earn Bookworm bucks (paper money they can use at a local Half Price Books) so they can buy their favorite books at the store!